harvesthill/reddit-wiki-archive/steroids/homebrew/list.md

 ####**Which Filter Type Should I Use?**

-For sterile filtering of oils use PES, PVDF, Nylon, Cellulose Acetate, Cellulose Nitrate, Regenerated Cellulose, or MCE (Mixed Cellulose Esters).
+For sterile filtering of oils use PVDF, Nylon, Cellulose Acetate, Cellulose Nitrate, Regenerated Cellulose, or MCE (Mixed Cellulose Esters).

-Of the list, I recommend either PES or PVDF (They are very commonly found.)
+Of the list, I recommend PVDF (It's very commonly found.)

-PVDF will have greater filtering capacity, but PES will filter more quickly.
+PVDF will have greater filtering capacity.
+PES can dissolve under high concentrations of BA or BB.

 ####**Syringe Filtering**